-Deloitte & Touche LLP audited our consolidated financial statements for fiscal years 2021, 2020 and 2019.
+Deloitte & Touche LLP audited our consolidated financial statements for the fiscal year ended June 30, 2022, the Transition Period ended June 30, 2021, and for the fiscal years ended April 30, 2021 and April 30, 2020.
 The audits were conducted in accordance with the standards of the Public Company Accounting Oversight Board (United States).